Fire destroys about 30 structures at mobile home park in Sacramento County

-SACRAMENTO COUNTY, Calif. — Firefighters are expecting to pull an all-nighter to douse a destructive fire at a mobile home park in Sacramento County.
+SACRAMENTO COUNTY, Calif. — Firefighters pulled an all-nighter to douse a destructive fire at a mobile home park in Sacramento County.

 Deputy Fire Chief Hugh Henderson, with River Delta Fire District, said about 30 structures were destroyed in the blaze.
 Containment is at 30% right now, but the firefight is far from over.